Hyper-optimized Quantum Lego Contraction Schedules: Performance results

 The SST cost function generally finds contraction schedules with lower contraction costs than the default cost function, except for the $n=9$ Concatenated Repetition code, for which the cost functions demonstrate equal performance.
 For a small tree tensor network with relatively high average tensor density, it is not surprising that both cost functions can find a solution very close to optimal.

 For most of the layouts using a universal representation (MSP and Tanner), tensor network contraction performs worse than directly calculating the WEP through brute force.
-The exceptions are the RSC MSP with $n=25$ and RSC Tanner with $n=25$ layouts, where the SST cost function decidedly reduces the contraction cost to below that of brute force, while the dense tensor cost function results in higher than brute force cost.
+The exceptions are the RSC MSP with $n=25$ and RSC Tanner with $n=25$ layouts, where both the SST cost function and the dense tensor cost function reduce the contraction cost to below that of brute force.
 For all other MSP and Tanner representations, both the SST and default cost functions perform worse than brute force, and therefore, even though SST would improve the contraction cost significantly, using brute force would be faster.

 We also examined the variability of the results by comparing the standard deviation found across all runs.
 In most cases, the SST cost function reduced variability, indicating more stable performance.
 One exception is the BB Tanner code, where the SST does achieve a lower average cost, but the variability is larger than the default.